IBM/ToDoBackend/README.md

 ### 2. Add Cross Origin Resource Sharing (CORS) Support
 This test is still failing, even though the server is responding on localhost:8080.
 This is because Cross Origin Resource Sharing (CORS) is not enabled.

-By default, web servers only serve content to web pages that were server by that web server.
+By default, web servers only serve content to web pages that were served by that web server.
 In order to allow other web pages, such as the ToDo Backend test page, to connect to the server, [Cross Origin Resource Sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) must be enabled.

 1. Open the Sources > Application > Application.swift file
 2. Add an import for the CORS library to the start of the file: